duncanberger/nxf-BATQual/examples/README.md

 ## Interpreting results

 - The pipeline and 'aggregate.py' script will output several files in the 'results/aggregate/' folder.
 We'll use the 'aggregated_stats.wide.csv' file to flag problematic samples.
 As a reminder we're expecting:
-  -  Two high-quality *S. pnuemoniae* assemblies (pass all checks).
+  -  Two high-quality *S. pneumoniae* assemblies (pass all checks).
-  -  Two low-quality *S. pnuemoniae* assemblies (fail some assembly-quality checks).
+  -  Two low-quality *S. pneumoniae* assemblies (fail some assembly-quality checks).
-  -  One *S. pnuemoniae* assembly contaminated with the same species (Fail species checks and most likely other checks too).
+  -  One *S. pneumoniae* assembly contaminated with the same species (Fail species checks and most likely other checks too).
-  -  One *S. pnuemoniae* assembly contaminated with a species from the Streptococcus genus (Fail species checks and most likely other checks too).
+  -  One *S. pneumoniae* assembly contaminated with a species from the Streptococcus genus (Fail species checks and most likely other checks too).
-  -  One *S. pnuemoniae* assembly contaminated with a species from a different genus (Fail species checks and most likely other checks too).
+  -  One *S. pneumoniae* assembly contaminated with a species from a different genus (Fail species checks and most likely other checks too).
-  -  Two Streptococcal assemblies, which are not *S. pnuemoniae* (Fail species checks).
+  -  Two Streptococcal assemblies, which are not *S. pneumoniae* (Fail species checks).
 <br/>

 ### Contiguity $\mathsf{\color{red}{}}$